Note: I’m flexible about a lot that’s on this page. If you have a suggestion, please contact me.

 After Overcall: Weak.
 Regardless how you play your double raises in uncontested auctions, nearly everyone plays them weak in competition and you should too.
 Not alerted.

 Conventional Raise: 2NT and Splinter.
-2NT is the jacoby 2NT, a conventional raise showing four or more card support for opener’s major and game forcing strength; responses to it are conventional (and alerted).
+2NT is the jacoby 2NT convention, an artificial bid showing four or more card support for opener’s major and game forcing strength; responses to it are conventional (and alerted).
 Splinter bids are double jumps (i.e., to 3♠ or the 4 level) into new suits promising game forcing strength, four card support for partner’s suit, and a singleton or void in the suit bid.

 You may hear some players say that hands with slam aspirations shouldn’t splinter bid, because they won’t know what to do if partner signs off in game.
 That approach is understandable but not we can do better: When you have the shape for it and sufficient strength to force to game, make a splinter bid with either a seven loser hand (which will respect opener’s signoff) or with five loser or better (which is enough playing strength that you can make another slam try even opposite a minimum).
 It’s the six loser hands that are the problem; with those try something else, either a jacoby 2NT or a two over one response.